 by Jason Wasserman MD PhD FRCPC and Trevor Flood MD FRCPC

 Non-HPV SCC starts from squamous cells found in the skin on the surface of the penis.
 As the tumour grows, the cancer cells can spread into the layers of tissue below the skin.
 These layers include the lamina propria, dermis, dartos fascia, corpus spongiosum, corpus cavernosum, tunica albuginea, and Buck’s facia.
-Depth of invasion describes how far the cancer cells have spread from the epithelium into the layers of tissue below.
+The term depth of invasion describes how far the cancer cells have spread from the epithelium into the layers of tissue below.

 The depth of invasion is important because tumours with a greater depth of invasion are more likely to spread to lymph nodes in the pelvis or abdomen.
 The depth of invasion is also used to determine the pathologic tumour stage (pT).